 I am a third year doctoral student in the department of Writing, Rhetoric, & American Cultures.
 I consider myself an interdisciplinary scholar, studying interpersonal communication, narratives, emotion, and prejudice.
 I explore how pedagogies about rhetoric and writing can be brought into fruitful conversations with neuroscience, cultural neuroscience, social psychology, and social-cognition scholarship.

 I have explored these areas in my teaching by integrating discussions of the brain’s plasticity along and mindfulness practices as a way of shifting students’ understanding of their own agency as writers, learners, and citizens.
 In addition to examining questions of agency, I am interested in exploring what these interdisciplinary conversations might mean in terms of prejudice.
 I believe that digital tools can be used to support students in self-aware, critical learning.

-Read more about my academic and professional background by visiting my Curriculum Vitae.
+Read more about my academic and professional background by visiting my CV.

-For fun, I love playing sports (e.g., volleyball, tennis, bowling, softball, and ping-pong), playing games (board and “classic” nintendo systems), taking too many pictures of my cats, watching movies, and being in nature.
+For fun, I love being in nature, playing/listening to music, doing improv, taking too many pictures of my cats, watching movies, rollerblading, playing sports (e.g., volleyball, tennis, bowling, softball, and ping-pong), and playing games (board and “classic” nintendo systems).